Lotte's Ko Matsukawa aims for results this season, but expectations are high for a comeback next season.

 Since the start of the season, in a game against Yakult second team on May 4th, with the score at 10-3 and one out and a runner on first in the ninth inning, he was down to two pitches against Hoshi Tomoya, but he judged the ball well and, with three balls and two strike, let go of the sixth pitch, a 143 km/h fork, drawing a Walk his first at-bat in the second inning against Nippon-Ham Fighters' second team on July 8th, with the score at 0-3 and two outs and runners on first and third, he hit the first fastball thrown by Yi-Lei Sun, to left field for a three-run home run, his first of the season.

-In July, he achieved results in his batting, which was an area of weakness, with a batting average of .333 (9 hits At Bat 27 hit), 1 Home Run, and 4 RBI.
+In July, he showed results in his batting, which had been a weakness, with a monthly batting average of .333 (9 hit At Bat 27 at-bats), 1 Home Run, and 4 RBI.

 In August, he hit a 136 km cutter pitch, the fourth pitch that Toshihiro Sugiura threw from 1 ball 2 strike, in front of the right walk-off of the second batter bases loaded with one out in the 10th inning of a 1-1 game against Nippon-Ham Nigun on August 5.
 On August 22, he pitched sacrifice bunt the first batter, Hit by Pitch the second batter, sacrifice bunt the third batter, Walk the fourth batter and 0 At Bat 0 hit 1 4 Hit by Pitch 2 sacrifice bunt.
 On August 24, he played in the middle of the game against DeNA.
 On August 24, he played in a game against DeNA and had 2 hit at bats, all of which were to left field hit.